-Section 347 of the Criminal Code creates an offence of agreeing to receive or actually receiving interest at an effective annual rate of over 60%.3 The definition of interest includes:
+Section 347 of the Criminal Code creates an offence of agreeing, offering or advertising to receive, or actually receiving, interest at an annual percentage rate of over 35%.
+The definition of interest includes:

 ... the aggregate of all charges and expenses, whether in the form of a fee, fine, penalty, commission or other similar charge or expense or in any other form, paid or payable for the advancing of credit.